Skip to main content

 Overview

-Monstera deliciosa is the Swiss cheese plant (split-leaf philodendron), an evergreen epiphytic climbing vine growing 72-120 inches (180-300 cm / 6-10 feet) indoors and up to 70 feet (21 m) in the wild.
-Glossy dark green leaves: juvenile leaves are heart-shaped and entire; mature leaves develop fenestrations (holes) and deep pinnate splits, up to 36 inches (90 cm) across.
+Monstera deliciosa is the Swiss cheese plant (split-leaf philodendron), an evergreen epiphytic climbing vine in the aroid family (Araceae) growing 72-120 inches (180-300 cm / 6-10 feet) indoors and up to 70 ft (21 m) in the wild.
+Glossy dark green leaves carry the characteristic identification pattern: juvenile leaves are heart-shaped and entire (no holes), and mature leaves develop fenestrations (holes) and deep pinnate splits, up to 36 inches (90 cm) across.
 Thick fleshy aerial roots attach to supports — a moss pole, trellis, or tree trunk.
-In the aroid family (Araceae).
-The fenestrations may function to allow wind passage and dappled light to lower leaves.
-Rarely flowers indoors: requires tropical conditions and 5+ years of maturity.
-The cream-colored spadix in a white spathe produces fruit that takes 12+ months to ripen — edible when ripe (pineapple-scented segments), but unripe fruit contains calcium oxalate and is toxic.
+The fenestrations may function to allow wind passage and dappled light to lower leaves on tall stems.
+Rarely flowers indoors since flowering requires tropical conditions and 5+ years of maturity.
+The cream-colored spadix in a white spathe produces fruit that takes 12+ months to ripen — edible when ripe (pineapple-scented segments), with the unripe fruit containing calcium oxalate and toxic.
 All vegetative parts contain calcium oxalate crystals: toxic to pets and humans if ingested (mouth pain, swelling, drooling).
-Direct sun burns the leaves — bright indirect light only.
+Direct sun burns the leaves — bright indirect light is the practical target.
 Repot every 2-3 years.
 The large mature leaves require space — a single leaf can span 36 inches (90 cm).
 Zones 10-11 outdoors only; a houseplant elsewhere.
 Growth rate is moderate indoors, fast in tropical conditions.

 Native Range

-Native to tropical rainforests of southern Mexico and Central America (Mexico through Panama).
-An epiphytic climber in the humid understory of tropical forests.
+Monstera deliciosa is native to tropical rainforests of southern Mexico and Central America (Mexico through Panama), where the species grows as an epiphytic climber in the humid understory of tropical forests.

 Suggested Uses

-Grown as a houseplant in bright indirect light with a moss pole or trellis.
+Grown as a houseplant in bright indirect light with a moss pole or trellis support.
 Containers of at least 5 gallons (19 L).
 Outdoors in zones 10-11 only.
-The large fenestrated leaves require space.
-All parts toxic.
-Tender.
+The large fenestrated leaves require space — a single mature leaf can span 36 inches across.
+All parts toxic to pets and humans.
+Tender — killed by frost.
+Not suited to direct-sun positions or to homes with curious pets that chew foliage.

 How to Identify

 Identified by glossy dark green leaves with fenestrations (natural holes) and deep pinnate splits that develop as the plant matures.
-Juvenile leaves are heart-shaped and entire (no holes).
-Thick fleshy aerial roots.
+Juvenile leaves are heart-shaped and entire (no holes) — the fenestrations emerge progressively over 2-3 years of growth.
+Thick fleshy aerial roots emerge at each node and attach to supports.
 Climbing habit.
 In Araceae.

 Appearance